NZ CS 2

 6. An entity may elect to use one or more of the adoption provisions contained in this Standard.
 Some of the adoption provisions exempt certain disclosures whereas other adoption provisions require alternative information to be disclosed

-7. Adoption provisions 1 to 4 are only available to an entity when preparing and presenting climate statements or group climate statements for its first reporting period.
+7. Adoption provisions 1 and 3 are only available to an entity when preparing and presenting climate statements or group climate statements for its first reporting period.

-8. Adoption provisions 5 to 7 are available to an entity when preparing and presenting climate statements or group climate statements for its first reporting period, second reporting period or third reporting period.
+8. Adoption provisions 2 and 4 to 7 are available to an entity when preparing and presenting climate statements or group climate statements for its first reporting period, second reporting period, third reporting period or fourth reporting period.

 9. An entity that has prepared and presented climate statements or group climate statements in a previous reporting period, but not in its immediately preceding reporting period, is permitted by this Standard to use adoption provisions 6 and 7 again.
 This paragraph applies despite paragraph 8.